hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

       * Different from the above decomposition which can be used on the original ts, [Prophet's decomposition comes with the frecasting model][8]
     * Additive model
       * x_t = F_t + S_t + E_t
-      * This model is usually applied when thre is a time-dependent trend cycle component but independent seasonality that does not change over time
+      * This model is usually applied when thre is a time-dependent trend cycle component but independent seasonality that does not change over time (constant seasonality)
     * Multiplicative model
       * x_t = F_t * S_t * E_t
-      * This model often used when there is time-varying seasonality
+      * This model often used when there is time-varying seasonality (non-constant seasonality)
     * [Example of applying both additive and multiplicative methods for decomposition, and python built-in `seasonal_decompose`][6]

 ### Auto-Regressive Models